rezkhaleghi/NestStarter/README.md

 Validation therefore happens at the API boundary before data reaches application logic.

-This keeps invalid HTTP input away from the application and domain layers.
+This keeps invalid HTTP input away from application and domain logic.

+Global validation is configured centrally rather than repeatedly implemented inside individual controllers.

 ---